JavaScriptProgrammingStandards/Guide/README.md

 [Video](https://www.youtube.com/watch?v=hQVTIJBZook)
 [Book](https://www.amazon.co.uk/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742)

+## ES2016 OVER than TypeScript ##
+'TypeScript is dead long live TypeScript'.
+As ES2016 has typing TypeScipt is no longer needed plus it produces horrible code especially when used with Angular 2.0 !

 ## Getting ahead and catching up ##
 It is advisable to program using ES2015+ features, such as Promises